 In this analysis, employee material welfare is measured by net income, calculated from average annual wages (plus the corresponding in-work benefits) minus the corresponding income tax and social contributions, for non-elderly single-person households without children, and then adjusted for per-capita social transfers in kind (e.g., government spending on goods and services related to health, education, and other welfare programs for households).
 The cost of living is also taken into account.
-The results are quite astonishing—in 2023, Taiwan ranks among the top five countries in employee material welfare, even surpassing the United States (see Figure 1).
+The results are quite astonishing—in 2024, Taiwan ranks among the top three countries in employee material welfare, even surpassing the United States (see Figure 1).

 § Links:

-…… Table 2.
+…… Table 1.
 OECD-Eurostat

-…… Table 3.
+…… Table 2.
 Taiwan and Singapore

 The corresponding figures for other economies in the Eurostat-OECD group, including Croatia, Cyprus, Malta, Bulgaria, Romania, Hungary, and Poland, are shown in Table 2.
 (Last updated: Jan 12, 2026)